Blog

 You also may want to change the style and formatting of your resume to give it a more modern and eye-popping look.

-You should update your resume as often as necessary to ensure that it reflects your current skills and experiences.
+You should perform updates as often as necessary to ensure that it reflects your current skills and experiences.
 There is no set answer as to how often you should update your resume; it depends on a variety of factors such as how often you change jobs, what type of experience you gain, and when your last update was.

 There are a few different ways that you can update your resume.
 One option is to rewrite your entire resume from scratch.
 This is probably necessary if you haven’t updated your resume in a couple years.